-Learn simple ways to declutter, organize and maintain a kids art space to encourage continued use.
+Learn ways to declutter, organize art supplies in simple ways to encourage continued use.
 Our best tips for tidying up quickly!

 At The Artful Parent, we believe that every home, big or small, can make space for art.